cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 #### Local and community events

 For local and community events where attendance is free or low-cost, we recommend offering an accessibility sponsorship add-on (see prior section) to try to have interpreters on site.
 If that doesn't work, live captions are certainly the minimum you should offer.
-Consider bringing a tablet as a backup. [any tech suggestions?]
+Be sure to let the deaf attendee know before the event that you couldn't raise funds for interpreters and that only captioning will be provided.
+Also, offer a refund if desired.

 You could also try to incentivize the employer of the deaf attendee to pay for the interpreters and offer to list them as an official event sponsor.